yjacquin/fast-mcp/README.md

 - 🧩 **Framework Integration** - Works seamlessly with Rails, Sinatra or any Rack app
 - 🚀 **Real-time Updates** - Subscribe to changes for interactive applications
 - 🎯 **Dynamic Filtering** - Control tool/resource access based on request context
+- ⚡ **Async-Ready** - Automatic fiber-based concurrency with Falcon for maximum performance

 ### 🔐 OAuth 2.1 Resource Server (NEW!)